New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 Saluki Step Ahead aims to save students time and money

+“It doesn’t surprise me that someone with a community college background (and) understanding … was involved in crafting (the program), so we appreciate that here,” Renfro said.
 “For us, it’s about creating as many different opportunities for our students that we can.
 We know some of them may want to come there (to Carbondale), but some of them may want to stay here (in Quincy).
-Either way, we know that they’re getting a quality education at Southern Illinois University Carbondale.”
+Either way, we know that they’re getting a quality education at Southern Illinois University-Carbondale.”

 Most programs require 60 credit hours to be completed to obtain an associate’s degree and an additional 60 credit hours of program-specific courses to obtain a bachelor’s degree, resulting in 120 credit hours total by the time a student graduates.
 But Lane said transfer students from community colleges often arrive at four-year institutions with far more credit hours than needed.

 “The financial piece is critical because … community college students are coming with maybe 70, 80, 90 hours, when it doesn’t take that many hours at all.
 They’re graduating with us at 150 (credit hours), so we want to cut that way down,” Lane said.
-“The way to do that is to put them on a pathway as soon as they get to John Wood: they can make their decision to sign with us and be done in four years — if not, sooner.”
+“The way to do that is to put them on a pathway as soon as they get to John Wood.
+They can make their decision to sign with us and be done in four years — if not sooner.”

 According to tuition estimates based on the 2023-2024 academic year, the cost of tuition and fees for one 3-credit hour class at JWCC can range from roughly $540 to $900, depending on if the course is online or in person and if a student is from inside or outside of John Wood’s 2,400 square-mile district.

 Tuition estimates for the fall 2024 semester at SIUC estimate the cost of tuition and fees for one 3-credit hour course at SIUC to range from about $1,200 to $2,475, depending on if a student is online or in-person.
+By these figures, an extra semester’s worth of unnecessary courses can cost a student anywhere from $2,870 to $8,250.

 Simply put: yes, especially without any grants or scholarships, unnecessary credit hours really are that expensive.